Meet Our Team

 Lab Alumni – and Last Known Whereabouts*

-Bianca Buza (Research Assistant, Child Affect & Behavior Lab, University of Miami) - Outpatient Evaluation Intern at the Psychological Consultation Center, MI
+Bianca Buza (Postgraduate Research Assistant) - Outpatient Evaluation Intern at the Psychological Consultation Center, MI

-Natalie Mastalerz (Research Assistant, Child Affect & Behavior Lab, University of Miami) - Post-bac research position at Northwell/Zucker Hillside Hospital
+Natalie Mastalerz (Research Assistant) - Post-bac research position at Northwell/Zucker Hillside Hospital

-Will Riddle (Research Assistant, Child Affect & Behavior Lab, University of Miami) - Clinical Research Coordinator at the Medical College of Wisconsin
+Will Riddle (Research Assistant) - Clinical Research Coordinator at the Medical College of Wisconsin

 Audrey Edelman (Postgraduate Research Assistant) - Clinical Psychology PsyD Program at William James College